rust-lang/rust/text/0000-ques-in-main.md

 would need more impls of `Termination` to make them play well together.

-The ergonomics of `?` in general would be improved by autowrapping fall-off-the-end return values in `Ok` if they're not already `Result`s, but that's [still another proposal][autowrap-return].
+There is also an outstanding proposal to improve the ergonomics of `?`-using functions by
+[autowrapping fall-off-the-end return values in `Ok`][autowrap-return];
+it would play well with this proposal, but is not necessary nor does it conflict.

 [exit-status-pre]: https://internals.rust-lang.org/t/mini-pre-rfc-redesigning-process-exitstatus/5426
 [try-trait]: https://github.com/nikomatsakis/rfcs/blob/try-trait/text/0000-try-trait.md